 Top 10 Job Interview Tips

 A recent study found that 92% of respondents were anxious about job interviews.
-The key to overcoming the anxiety is to be prepared.
+The key to overcoming your anxiety is to prepare.
 Here are our top 10 job interview tips to help you present at your very best.

 Do Your Research

 What is the selection criteria for the job?
-This will give you an indication of what is important to the interviewer and the type of questions they may ask in the job interview.
+This will give you an indication of what is critical to the interviewer and the type of questions they may ask in the job interview.

 Do they want someone that works well in a team?
 In the job interview, they will ask you a question such as “Can you tell us about a time you had to work as part of a team to achieve an outcome?” or “Can you provide an example of a time you had to work with a difficult coworker?
 How did you handle it?”